esp-admin/app/README.md

 7. Updates

-- Triggered on creating new release from Frontend.
+- Triggered on creating new project release from Frontend.
 - Store executable to S3 bucket.
 - Send `update` command.